Justmide/Hotel-Samples/README.md

-# ✨ Brava Hotel — Luxury Landing Page
+# ✨ Hotel — Luxury Landing Page

 Welcome to **Brava Hotel**, a modern, elegant, and fully responsive landing page for luxury hotels.
 Crafted with **Vite + React** and styled using **Tailwind CSS (CDN)**, this project is perfect for showcasing premium hospitality experiences.